Every child matters.

 Why?

-It’s a symbol of hope for Gaza’s children, and a powerful reminder that the world has not forgotten them.
+Because this is more than a headline.
+It is a symbol of hope for children caught in conflict, and a powerful reminder that the world has not forgotten them.